How many private renters are there in Havering?

 House with four or more bedrooms: £1,600

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can receive, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA in Havering depends on whereabouts in the borough you live but in 2021, the rates are
+The monthly LHA in Havering depends on whereabouts in the borough you live but from 1 April 2024, the rates are

 Outer North East London